pinheadmz/handout/README.md

 ### 2. Configure

 A built-in script will take your domain name and IP as parameters, and generate all the configuration files necessary, including DNSSEC keys.
-The trailing dot is important for your TLD.
+No trailing dot is necessary.
 You can use `127.0.0.1` to test locally.

 ```
-node scripts/hnssec-gen.js examplename.
-127.0.0.1
+node scripts/hnssec-gen.js examplename 127.0.0.1
 ```

 Output should resemble the following.
 DNSSEC keys are saved to the `conf/` directory,